LilaShiba/art_tech_summer_lessons/readme.md

 }

 void loop() {
-  const int CAPMIN = 25; // it is 25 to cancel out nosie
+  const int CAPMIN = 25; // it is 25 to cancel noise
   int cap1 = CircuitPlayground.readCap(1);

   if (CircuitPlayground.leftButton()) {